jenny-terry/academic-website/content/posters_page/poster_terry_2019/index.md

 - "1"
 publishDate: "2019-06-01T00:00:00Z"
 slides:
 summary: "Teaching staff at a UK university who had recently undertaken introductory R/RStudio training took part in group interviews that explored their experiences of learning R/RStudio and how they thought their students would fare.
-Analysis indicated that motivation was crucial to overcoming the learning curve and that self-efficacy, percieved value, accountability, and managed anxiety were important to maintaining motivation."
+Analysis indicated that motivation was crucial to overcoming the learning curve and that self-efficacy, perceived value, accountability, and managed anxiety were important to maintaining motivation."
 tags:
 title: "Social science faculty view motivation as the key to overcoming barriers to learning R/RStudio"
 url_code: ''